 And if he answered the latter, was he just playing along with them by allowing a card-carrying pussy grabber, an unprepared, misogynistic, lying, hypocritical, egomaniacal, bully to govern the country that he (God) is so often told to bless?
 (For more on "God bless America," go here).
 In the words of John McEnroe, he could not have been serious.

 Even Christians who see Jesus as a subversive, loving, compassionate fellow who came into the world eating and drinking, can't possibly believe he was okay with the grabber.

-So why snub those who voted against trump?
+So why would God snub those who voted against trump?
 Was it a way of saying "Sometimes you lose" or "Climate change is a Divine Strategy to hasten Armageddon or the Apocalypse or both" or "I'm against this inclusivity y'all are so worked up about," even though, concerning the latter, Jesus' parable of the dinner party in Luke seems clearly to advocate for such hospitality.

 Because I don't trust the reader to look up Luke 14:17-24 -- knowing you, you probably don't even have a bible! -- or to click on a link to the passage, I will give you a condensed version:

 "A man was giving a big dinner party and had sent out many invitations.
 At dinnertime, he sent his servant with a message for his guests, 'Please come, everything is now ready.'
 [Those invited] began . . . to excuse themselves.
 [The excuses were about buying, inspecting and test-driving stuff including land, oxen and women.]